reoim/Youtube-Search-App/README.md

 # Youtube Video Search App
-This is personal repository to practice react/redux.
+This application is simple youtube video search app built with ReactJS.

 All resources are referenced by online tutorial course [Udemy: Modern React with Redux](https://www.udemy.com/react-redux/)

 ###Getting Started###